ibm-cloud-docs/cloud-activity-tracker/how-to/manage_events_api/downloading_events_api.md

     ```
     {: codeblock}

-    where:
+    Where:

-    * *token* represents the UAA token value that you obtained in a previous step.
+    *token* represents the UAA token value that you obtained in a previous step.

-    * *spaceID* represents the UUID of the Cloud Foundry space where you have {{site.data.keyword.cloudaccesstrailshort}} provisioned.
+    *spaceID* represents the UUID of the Cloud Foundry space where you have {{site.data.keyword.cloudaccesstrailshort}} provisioned.

-    * *ENDPOINT* represents the entry point to the service.
+    *ENDPOINT* represents the entry point to the service.
 Each region has a different URL.
 To get the list of endpoints per region, see [Endpoints](/docs/services/cloud-activity-tracker/reference/ref_endpoints.html#api_endpoints).

-    * *start* and *end* represent a time range where you want to download events.
+    *start* and *end* represent a time range where you want to download events.
 The date format is *YYYY-MM-DD*.

-    * *AtAccountLevel* indicates if the events to download are in the account domain or in a space domain.
+    *AtAccountLevel* indicates if the events to download are in the account domain or in a space domain.

-    * *SearchTime* indicates the hour of the day for which you want to download events.
+    *SearchTime* indicates the hour of the day for which you want to download events.

     To create a session to download events from a space domain in the us-south region, set the parameter **AtAccountLevel** to *false*: